westerndigitalcorporation/zonedstorage.io/docs/introduction/zns.md

 ## Overview

-The ZNS SSD follows the Zoned Storage Model.
-This standards-based architecture, which takes a unified approach to storage that enables both Shingled Magnetic Recording (SMR) in HDDs and ZNS SSDs to share a unified software stack.
+ZNS SSDs follow the Zoned Storage Model.
+This standards-based architecture takes a unified approach to storage that enables both Shingled Magnetic Recording (SMR) HDDs and ZNS SSDs to share a unified software stack.
-Specifically for ZNS SSDs, the zone abstraction allows the host aligning its writes to the sequential write required properties of flash-based SSDs, and thereby optimizes data placement onto the SSD's media.
+Specifically for ZNS SSDs, the zone abstraction allows the host to align its writes to the sequential write required properties of flash-based SSDs, thereby optimizing data placement onto the SSD's media.
 Note that the management of media reliability continues to be the sole responsibility of the ZNS SSD and should be managed the same way as conventional SSDs.

 <Image src="intro-zns.png"